 Ms Dan Yang holds a bachelor of engineering degree in polymer materials and engineering from East China University of Science and Technology, China.

-She is currently a PhD candidate in Intelligent Polymer Research Institute, University of Wollongong, Australia Her research interest is the development of nano particle based antifouling coatings and the interfacial properties characterization by Atomic Force Microscopy.
+She is currently a PhD candidate in Intelligent Polymer Research Institute, University of Wollongong, Australia.
+Her research interest is the development of nano particle based anti-fouling coatings and the interfacial properties characterisation by Atomic Force Microscopy.

 Mr Navjeet Singh

 Mr Navjeet Singh holds a bachelor’s degree in Metallurgical and Materials Engineering department from National Institute of Technology, Warangal in 2013 and did his masters from Indian Institute of Technology, Kanpur in 2015.
 During his masters, he studied the effects of thermo-mechanical processing on evolution of microstructure, texture and mechanical properties of bainitic transformed steel.
 More>>